Intermittent Fasting: A Complete Guide To Benefits, Diet Plans & Meals

 The benefits of intermittent fasting.

 Now, I know what you're probably thinking: What’s wrong with eating whenever you want as long as your meals are from healthy, whole-food sources?
-Well, giving your body a break from food allows your gut time to rest and inflammation to cool down, thus producing some amazing benefits to your overall health:
+Well, giving your body a break from food allows your gut time to rest and inflammation to cool down, thus producing some amazing health benefits and potentially helping you live longer:

 1. Lowers cancer risk.